A home for street children

 • Vittorio Moneta

-• Roberta Scatizzi
+• Roberta Scatizzi and Valerio Moneta

 • Cardinal Maffi House Foundation Onlus

-• Alloca Giusiana and De Luce Roberto
+• Alloca Giusiana and Roberto De Luca

 • Missionary Center of Bolzano and Bressanone